KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

     <img src="images/backblaze_logo.png">
 </p>

-Every disk drive includes Self-Monitoring, Analysis, and Reporting Technology (S.M.A.R.T), which reports internal information about the drive and its primary function is to detect as well as report multiple indicators of hard disk drive reliability with the intent of anticipating imminent hardware failures.
+Every disk drive includes Self-Monitoring, Analysis, and Reporting Technology (S.M.A.R.T) statistics, which reports internal information about the drive and its primary function is to detect as well as report multiple indicators of hard disk drive reliability with the intent of anticipating imminent hardware failures.